Spain · tool

 Documents & Money

-- Credit/Debit CardsEssentialWidely accepted, but carry some Euros for smaller establishments or markets.
+- Credit/Debit CardsEssentialWidely accepted, but carry some Euros for smaller purchases or rural areas.

 Destination-specific tips

-- •Tap water is generally safe to drink, but many visitors prefer bottled water due to the mineral content, which can have a distinct taste.
+- •Tap water is generally safe to drink, but many visitors prefer bottled water due to its mineral content and taste.

-- •Pharmacies (Farmacias) are easily identifiable by a green cross symbol and are widely available for over-the-counter medications.
+- •Pharmacies ('Farmacia') are easily identifiable by a green cross symbol and are well-stocked for common needs.

 Plan the rest of your Tenerife trip